rt126/rt126.github.io/content/schedule/_index.md

 Depending on flights etc. More activities will be added too these days
 - Welcome to Stockholm!
 - Homehost accomodation
-- Some sightseeing in stockholm
+- Some sightseeing in Stockholm
-- Dinner at tabler
+- Dinner and party at tabler

 ## 2025-04-27 Pretour Day 2
-Depending on flights etc. More activities will be added too these days
 - Welcome to Stockholm!
 - Homehost accomodation
 - Some sightseeing in stockholm